Scytho-Siberian art: Museums

 The finds from the most important nomad burials remain in the countries where they were found, or at least the capitals of the states in which they were located when found, so that many finds from Ukraine and other countries of the former Soviet Union are in Russia.
 Western European and American museums have relatively small collections, though there have been exhibitions touring internationally.
 The Hermitage Museum in St. Petersburg has the longest standing and the best collection of Scythian art.
 Other museums including several local ones in Russia, in Budapest and Miskolc in Hungary, Kyiv in Ukraine, the National Museum of Afghanistan and elsewhere have important holdings.

 The Scythian Gold exhibition came from a number of Ukrainian exhibitions including the Museum of Historical Treasures of Ukraine, the Institute of Archaeology in Kyiv and the State Historical Archaeological Preserve at Pereiaslav.
-The Melitopol Museum of Local History also has an important collection, excavated from a nearby kurgan.
+The Melitopol Museum of Local History also has an important collection, excavated from the nearby Melitopol kurgan.
 This collection, as well as other gold Scythian artefacts, was targeted and stolen by Russian troops during the Russian invasion of Ukraine.